milvus-io/milvus-docs/site/en/userGuide/search/query.md

 The following example filters the vectors with certain `book_id` values, and returns the `book_id` field and `book_intro` of the results.

 Milvus supports setting consistency level specifically for a query.
 The example in this topic sets the consistency level as `Strong`.
-You can also set the consistency level as `Bounded`, `Session` or `Eventual`.
+You can also set the consistency level as `Bounded`, `Session` or `Eventually`.
 See [Consistency](consistency.md) for more information about the four consistency levels in Milvus.

 {{fragments/multiple_code.md}}